mtitus83/MMM-Starlight/README.md

 A MagicMirror² module that displays horoscopes for specified zodiac signs for various time periods.

-# Rebranding
+## Rebranding

+**THIS PROJECT AND MODULE HAVE BEEN RENAMED; THIS MAY BE A BREAKING CHANGE FOR SOME**

-** Pleae make sure to update your config's module name to MMM-SunSigns to maintain compatibility **
+Pleae make sure to update your config's module name to `MMM-Starlight` to maintain compatibility.
+Please see the Configuration section for info on correct configuration.

 ## Disclaimer